CatFishing4Guyz/checksum-checker/README.md

 ## checksum-checker
-A simple Python file to calculate a file's checksum.
+A simple Python script to calculate a file's checksum.
 It doesn't require any dependencies (besides Python3 installed, obviously).
 Works fast even for very large files.
-Supports SHA1, SHA256, SHA512, MD5 and CRC32 (WIP).

 This is intended to be simple, fast, and straightforward, with no things like installing additional modules or stuff like that.

+Supports:
+* `SHA1`
+* `SHA256`
+* `SHA512`
+* `MD5`
+* `CRC32`

 ## Credits
 Monkeys30, yours truly